Last updated: August 29, 2023

 Entrance Passes for Sale, Information - Maps Available, Information - Ranger/Staff Member Present

-Approximately 30 miles (48 km) west of Cameron, AZ, the Desert View Entrance Station serves as a secondary gateway to the South Rim and the primary portal to the Desert View area.
+Approximately 30 miles (48 km) west of Cameron, Arizona, the Desert View Entrance Station serves as a secondary gateway to the South Rim and the primary portal to the Desert View area.
 The entrance is open 24 hours/day, 7 days/week.

 This entrance is ideal for motorists traveling to/from Southwestern Colorado, Southern Utah, New Mexico and Phoenix, Arizona.